 Hours – 9:30am – 6:30pm (water show just after sunset, so you need to arrive before it closes).
 Closed Mondays.

 Getting To & From – 5min walk from Akshardham metro station (blue line).

-Other Fun Places In Delhi For Youngsters (that we didn’t visit)
+Other Fun Places To Visit In Delhi With Kids (that we didn’t visit)

 There are so many things to do in Delhi it’s hard to fit them all in!
 Plus, it’s always good to leave something for the next visit…right?!
 Here’s a few more places that were on our list but we didn’t have time to visit.

 If the craziness of Chandni Chowk is too much for you, a visit to Dilli Haat is a reasonable alternative.
 This open-air bazaar has food and craft vendors, and the handicrafts are legit, handmade items.
 It’s a great place to pick up some souvenirs before heading home.